vaishu272/React/04-hooks/README.md

 # React Hooks Practice Project

-This project is a React Hooks learning playground built using React, Vite, and Tailwind CSS.
+This project is a React Hooks learning playground built using **React, Vite, React Router, and Tailwind CSS**.
-It demonstrates core React hooks with small, real-world examples and a responsive UI.
+It demonstrates core React hooks with **practical, real-world examples** and a clean, responsive UI.
+The focus of this project is to understand **when, why, and how** to use each hook correctly.

 ## Features